yaboidimsum/character-creator-v2/README.md

 ## Troubleshooting

-If you run into problems running a local development server, check out our [Troubleshooting Guide](https://courses.joshwcomeau.com/troubleshooting) on the course platform.
+If you run into problems running a local development server, check out our [Troubleshooting Guide](https://courses.joshwcomeau.com/docs/css-for-js/workshop-troubleshooting) on the course platform.

+The first thing you should check, if you encounter an error, is that you’re using an up-to-date version of Node.js.
+This project requires Node 18+.
+You can find more information in the [Troubleshooting Guide](https://courses.joshwcomeau.com/docs/css-for-js/workshop-troubleshooting).

 ## Project structure and context